aldebaranzbradaradjan/actix-skeleton-api/README.md

 We also need an postgresql database, and a .env containing informations such as the name of your platform, various paths, and info about the API.

+The artisan target is disabled by default, because the two targets hurt my editor (rust-analyser).
+He complain, saying that a particular function is not used (artisan don't use them, but the api do), and I get plenty of ugly warnings.
+Maybe we should dig but I haven't wanted to yet.

+When I want to use artisan I uncomment the "artisan" target in the .toml.

 # Build
 ## Build API
 ```bash